Flap (surgery)

-Flap surgery is a technique in plastic and reconstructive surgery where any type of tissue is lifted from a donor site and moved to a recipient site with an intact blood supply.
-This is distinct from a graft, which does not have an intact blood supply and therefore relies on growth of new blood vessels.
-This is done to fill a defect such as a wound resulting from injury or surgery when the remaining tissue is unable to support a graft, or to rebuild more complex anatomic structures such as breast or jaw.
+Flap surgery is a technique in plastic and reconstructive surgery where tissue with an intact blood supply is lifted from a donor site and moved to a recipient site.
+Flaps are distinct from grafts, which do not have an intact blood supply and relies on the growth of new blood vessels.
+Flaps are done to fill a defect such as a wound resulting from injury or surgery when the remaining tissue is unable to support a graft, wound contraction is to be avoided or to rebuild more complex anatomic structures like breasts or jaws.
+Flaps may also carry with them tissues such as muscle and bone that may be useful in the ultimate reconstruction.

 Uses

 Flap surgery is a technique essential to plastic and reconstructive surgery.
-A flap is defined as a tissue that can be moved to another site and has its own blood supply.
+A flap is defined as tissue that can be moved to another site and has its own blood supply.
 This is in comparison to a skin graft which does not have its own blood supply and relies on vascularization from the recipient site.
-Flaps have many uses in wound healing and are used when wounds are large, complex, or need tissue and bulk for successful closure.
+Flaps have many uses in wound healing and are used when wounds are large, complex, or need tissue of various types and bulk for successful closure and function.